eigan/yr-php-library/README.md

 ==================
 PHP library for the norwegian wheather service yr.no.
 Currently in use on a fairly large norwegian site.

+### Status
+Please note that I am not adding more feature at this time (other than accepting pull requests).
+Consider using something like forecast.io which has lots more data.

 ### Requirements
 - PHP 5.3